Ethorbit/nzc-docker/README.md

 For example, to restart ONLY the web server:
 `nofiles=1 make args='-f ./compose/nginx.yml restart' cmd`

+To list containers: `docker container ls`

+To remove a faulty or outdated container: `docker container rm -f <name>`

+To list volumes: `docker volume ls`

+To remove a container's data volume: `docker volume rm -f <name>`

+To force remove a container's data volume (also removes any container using the volume): `make rm-vol <name>`

+To create ONLY the containers that were removed:
+`make args='up --no-recreate --build -d' cmd`

 To update users and groups: `make update-users`

 Note: for Development there's nothing wrong with removing and re-creating everything: `make args='down -v' cmd && make args='up --build' cmd` - however that results in full data loss, so that's dangerous and unacceptable for a Production instance!